AmrGanz/ocp_operators_info/README.md

 # Introduction:

-This tool helps you extract OpenShift Operators' metadata when it comes to getting details about the default channl and other avaialble channels:
+This tool helps you extract OpenShift Operators' metadata when it comes to getting details about the default channel and other avaialble channels:

 ```
 [root]# head script.sh